 If you’re more in the mood for some music, check out my post on the best music for concentration.

 Don’t sweat the small stuff

-Recognize that the advice and opinions from others can be helpful, but the only voice that should dictate what you do is your own.
+One flaw that many of us share is caring too much about what others think.
+So recognize that the advice and opinions from others can be helpful, but the only voice that should dictate what you do is your own.

-Or start that business?
+- Or start that business?

 - Or have it all?